grzegorznowak/slack-remind-all/README.md

 with virtually the same syntax as the original one, that then registers **direct reminders** to everyone participating in the channel.
 Except for bots - those poor things can't yet have reminders registered for themselves `(as of Dec 2018)`

-**F**or an example take an update of software you just compiled for your team, and need to spread the word.
-Usually, and this is proven by years of practice, it takes 3 prompts minimum for developer to acknowledge anything that isn't a new version of their favourite programming language, or a game update on Steam.
+**T**ake an update of a software you just compiled for your team.
+Gotta spread the word now!

+**U**sually, and this is proven by years of practice, it takes 3 prompts minimum for a developer to acknowledge anything that isn't a new version of their favourite programming language, or a game update on Steam.
 So imagine how many hours of your life this single tool will spare in the long run